Our News

 “I don’t think any employer could say that a Christmas party is compulsory.
 An employee can refuse to attend if they wish, if the function is outside of work hours.
 I don’t think employers should be directing employees that they have to attend — it’s not a good look,” he says.

 However, even those employers who do understand they can’t compel their staff to attend Christmas lunch still often fail to think about how much they can ask their staff to fork out for a mandated work function.
-One in six Aussie businesses are set to spend more than $10,000 on a Christmas event this year, but Hancock warns this money should really be coming out of the business.
+One in six Aussie businesses are set to spend more than $10,000 on a Christmas event this year, but McDonald Murholme warns this money should really be coming out of the business.

 “Employees are entitled to reimbursement for work-related expenses,” he says.